truenas/documentation/content/TruenasApps/StableApps/MinIOApp/_index.md

 {{< include file="/static/includes/AppsUnversioned.md" >}}

-This section has tutorials for using the MinIO apps available for TrueNAS SCALE.
+This section has tutorials for using the MinIO apps available for TrueNASE.

-SCALE has two version of the MinIO application.
+TrueNAS has two version of the MinIO application.
 The stable train version of the MinIO S3 application is found in the **stable** train that includes the applications in GitHub TrueNAS/charts repository.
 The smaller MinIO Enterprise version of the application, tested and polished for a safe and supportable experience for TrueNAS Enterprise customers, is found in the **enterprise** train.
 Community members can install either version of this application.